|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "Salamaua was the target of a raid by 75 Australian commandos on June 29, 1942 and another raid a few days later.
 There was intense interest by Allied intelligence in reconnaissance photos of the Salamaua peninsula from about the 28 June to about the first week in July 1942.
 I have yet to find any aerial photos of this period.
 The interest is over a house that sat high up of the seaward end of the peninsula above the tennis courts that can be seen in prewar photos.
 The house belonged to Mr O'Dea a prewar pilot and it was the target for a raid by several Australians."
 The Salamaua area was turned over to the Japanese Army on November 15.

 After the fall of Buna and Gona, the Allies began to attack Salamaua as a diversionary effort designed to divert enemy attention from the Allied attack on the Nadzab and Lae.
-By early September 1943, the Japanese were ordered to prepare to fall back to Lae in face of the approaching Australian Army 5th Division and 5,000 were transported by barge to Lae, an additional 600 escaped by submarine to Rabaul while 200 walked overland to Lae.
+By early September 1943, the Japanese were ordered to prepare to fall back as the Australian Army 5th Division apprached.
+A total of 5,000 personnel were moved by barge to Lae, an additional 600 escaped by submarine to Rabaul while 200 walked overland to Lae.
 On September 12 , 1943, Salamaua was liberated by the Australian 5 Division, 42nd Infantry.

 Japanese Gun Emplacements & Tunnel